OMandila/prisoners-dilemma/README.md

 - OpenAI ChatGPT-4

 ### Media
-No external media has been used in this project
+External media from FontAwesome has been used in this project.

 © 2023 Oliver Mandila.
 All rights reserved.